 Part of the Colorado River Storage Project, Glen Canyon Dam was completed in 1963 in Page, AZ and is the 2nd tallest dam in the U.S. It took 17 years to fill Lake Powell completely for the first time!
 The power generated from the dam serves communities in WY, UT, NE, CO, AZ, NM and NV.

 Trip Tip: Most of Arizona does not participate in Daylight Savings Time.
 Be sure to check the time at the visitor center when you arrive and when booking your tour.
 If you are traveling from Utah, you might actually be in a different time zone depending on the time of year.
 Otherwise, you might be like me and have a panic moment thinking you missed your tour!

-An elevator in the visitor center takes you to the top of the dam.
+At the start of the Glen Canyon Dam tour, an elevator in the visitor center takes you to the top of the dam.
 Unfortunately, you don’t get to go down inside the dam due to security reasons.
 But, you can walk along the top of the dam and learn about its construction and function.
 Yes, I find this very exciting!

 On the Glen Canyon Dam tour, you will hear all about the history of the dam including how the dam was built along with how the town of Page developed to support construction.
 It certainly isn’t every town that can claim such a unique origin!

 If I had to use 1 word to describe Glen Canyon Dam… MASSIVE!
 Standing on top of this enormous structure puts its size into perspective.
 On top of the dam are several exhibits.
 Highlights include a concrete dump bucket (left) and one of the original turbines from the dam’s power plant (top right).

 If you are in the area, be sure to take time to take the Glen Canyon Dam tour.
 Even if you don’t love dam tours quite as much as me, you’ll still likely be amazed at the structure, its construction, and the significant impact it has on the surrounding landscape.